Rexcrazy804/Zaphkiel/README.md

 ![wall](https://github.com/Rexcrazy804/Zaphkiel/blob/master/nixosModules/programs/sddm-wall.png?raw=true)

 #### What have you done?
-TODO explain the switch to hjem
+Initially I had ditched home-manager for wrapping programs myself this worked quite well in my favour except for the following grievances:
+- Nushell was bugging the heck out inconsistently for remote sessions (ssh)
+- I had to log out and back to have hyprland reload its config
+- And the last and finally straw that pushed me to [hjem](https://github.com/feel-co/hjem) was [matugen](https://github.com/InioX/matugen)

+It was a pain to integrate matugen seamlessly into this, so I decided to just switch over the parts of my config that required matugen to use Hjem.
+I may or may not soon translate all the wrappers that I am using currently into plain ol hjem configs but that's for later.

+At its current the hjem + matugen configuration is only able to work with a single wallpaper therefor it is locked to a single user configuration.
+I am sure I can extend it to support multiple users but as of now I don't yet have the need to do so.

-I have killed home manager, and then I've killed nixvim. ~All in the favour of wrapping stuff myself~, you can look into `users/Wrappers` for the config of each of the programs I have tinkered with most notably **mpv** featuring support for anime4k shadders and a custom **neovim** configuration with [lze](https://github.com/BirdeeHub/lze) lazy loading.
+You can look into `users/Wrappers` for the config of each of the programs I have tinkered with most notably **mpv** featuring support for anime4k shaders and a custom **neovim** configuration with [lze](https://github.com/BirdeeHub/lze) lazy loading.

+And as of 15th march 2025, newer configs will live in `users/Configs` with their supporting matugen templates in `nixosModules/external/matugen/templates`

-I have exposed neovim in the flake for the convenience of running it with
+I have also exposed neovim in the flake for the convenience of running it with
 ```bash
 nix run github:Rexcrazy804/Zaphkiel
 ```